 4.1 With reference to the School Discipline chapter of the Education and Inspections Act 2006 which came into force on 1st April 2007, teachers and other staff as described in this policy have a specific power to enforce disciplinary penalties to any pupil of the school.
-These powers are decided by the Head of School are set out in the table below: The categories listed below are neither prescriptive nor exhaustive.
+These powers are decided by the Headteacher.